📢 What's new in 2.0.0? Check out the Changelog!

 : runs the function after the next microtask

 Method and class field decorator that sets up a MutationObserver, ResizeObserver, or IntersectionObserver with the element instance as the target and the decorated method as the callback.
-This enables the element to observe itself:
+This enables the web component to observe itself:

 import { define, observe } from "@sirpepe/ornament";